civican/legisinfo/44-1/bills/S-17/bill_text.md

 paragraph 505(2)(b).

-> **Explanatory Note**:
-> *These amendments to the French version are necessary in order to reflect the change in terminology in ISA standards to use the French terms "audit", "auditeur" and "auditer" for the English terms "audit" and "auditor".*

 ### Section 76

 The French version of the Act is amended by replacing "vérification" with "audit", with any necessary modifications, in the following provisions: